CodingMush/homeassistant-brokkoli/TENT_FIXES_SUMMARY_v2.md

 3. Maintain backward compatibility
 4. Improve error logging and debugging capabilities
 5. Resolve the ImportError that was preventing the integration from loading
+6. Properly register and make the `create_tent` service available

 ## Expected Outcome